These Technician Class Study Questions have been modified and adapted by Jerry Darnell AD5AQ for ease of study.

 C. Control the flow of current

-SUBELEMENT T7 – Station equipment; common transmitter and receiver problems, antenna measurements and troubleshooting, basic repair and testing – [4 Exam Questions - 4 Groups]
+SUBELEMENT T7 – Station equipment: common transmitter and receiver problems; antenna measurements; troubleshooting; basic repair and testing – [4 Exam Questions - 4 Groups]

 T7A05 (D)